Configuring the firewall on Linux with iptables

 Distribution and operating system developers offer frequent software package updates, very often for security reasons.
 Keeping your distribution or operating system up-to-date is essential for securing your server.

-Please refer to our guide on securing a dedicated server for more information.
+Please refer to our guide on securing a VPS for more information.

 There are two different versions of iptables, for IPv4 and IPv6.
 The rules we cover in this Linux iptables tutorial concern IPv4.
 To configure iptables for IPv6, you must use the iptables utility.
 These two different protocols do not work together and must be configured independently.